canjs/canjs/docs/can-guides/experiment/technology/technology.md

 @highlight 5-6,22,only

-> NOTE: Promise's values and state can be read in [can-stache] directly via:
+> NOTE: A promise's values and state can be read in [can-stache] directly via:
 > `promise.value`, `promise.reason`, `promise.isResolved`, `promise.isPending`, and `promise.isRejected`.

 See the component in action here: